 - Create transparency of OKRs – a lack of which causes misalignment

-There are a lot of great OKR software options on the market that can fit your company size and budget.
-Read our OKR Software Buyer’s Guide to learn more about what to look for in a technology partner.
+How to overcome it: There are a lot of great OKR software options on the market that can fit your company size and budget.
+Read our OKR Software Buyer’s Guide to learn more about what to look for in a technology partner, so you can choose the OKR software that best suits your organizational needs.

 When looking at an OKR cadence, it represents the timeframe in which you aim to achieve your objectives.
 A common OKR mistake companies make is to work solely on an annual cadence.